-I know I’m not the only parent who has tied her child’s shoelaces—even if he can do it himself—just to cut down on time.
+I know I’m not the only parent who has tied her child’s shoelaces—even if she can do it himself—just to cut down on time.

 As much as we’re tempted to, though, we need to allow our kids to do things for themselves.
 From tying shoelaces to managing their own homework and even to knowing how to talk to people, these skills pave the way for adulthood.

-Your five-year-old is ages away from adulthood, but these formative years make for the best “practice” ground.
-Encourage your child to do things for himself and learn the life skills he’ll need as he grows up.
+Your young child is ages away from adulthood, but these formative years make for the best “practice” ground.
+Encourage her to do things for herself and learn the life skills she’ll need as she grows up.

-Even if he makes mistakes—which he will—at least the stakes are lower now than they will be when he’s an adult.
+Even if she makes mistakes—which she will—at least the stakes are lower now than they will be when she’s an adult.

 2. Encourage empathy and respect for others

-We’re all connected, and rather than teaching kids to be wary, disrespectful, or even oblivious to others, I want them to extend empathy and respect.
+We’re all connected.
+Rather than teaching kids to be wary, disrespectful, or even oblivious to others, they can learn to show empathy and respect.

 And that friendship isn’t measured by the number of people you know, but by the quality and connection we have with others.

 3. Embrace an abundance mindset

 I want my kids to know that abundance is always available for them, and that they shouldn’t work from a lack or scarcity mindset.